Learn-Build-Teach/deals-for-devs/.github/setup.md

 3. Create a `.env` file (from `.env.example`) and add all the credentials necessary to run the app.

-> Most of the example values can be left as-is.
+> Some values can be left as-is.
 Each variable in the example file is annotated with whether or not it needs to be updated.
-The only truly required variables to get started are the ones associated with the database.
+To get the necessary variables, you'll need to create free accounts with both [Xata](https://xata.io/) and [Clerk](https://clerk.com/).

 ```bash
 cp .env.example .env
 ```

 ### Install packages

 This project uses [pnpm](https://pnpm.io).
 Follow the [installation docs](https://pnpm.io/installation) to get started.
 Then, install dependencies.

 ```bash